ethmarks/ethmarks.github.io/content/posts/partialtocomponent.md

 </footer>
 ```

-In order for the rendered footer to appear on a page, we need to somehow get the HTML of the footer into the HTML of the page.

-There are a few ways of doing this.
+There are a few ways of dynamically inserting HTML into a page.

 ### Just Copy-Paste it

-One approach is to just copy-paste the HTML so that whenever I need to insert my header into a new page, I would just copy-paste the full HTML snippet.
+One approach is to just copy-paste the full HTML snippet into each page.

-Combined, the header and footer are only 18 lines of HTML.
+The header and footer combined are a mere 18 lines of HTML.
 This is well within "why even bother with DRY" territory.

 The reason I'm going to bother anyways is that I really, really care about DRY.
 I don't really have a rational justification for caring as much as I do, it's just that the idea of copy-pasting the exact same code in multiple places makes me uncomfortable.